-- (i) The Contractor shall maintain all seeded areas to establish a uniform and healthy sward until notification by the Management Company.
+- (i) The Contractor shall maintain all seeded areas to establish a varied (20% longer in open space areas) and healthy sward until notification by the Management Company.
 This shall include all necessary watering, weeding, cutting, repair of all erosion and settlement, and re-seeding operations. - (ii) The Contractor shall treat pernicious weeds with a suitable approved selective herbicide twelve weeks after seeding if the grass was sown in the spring.
 Grass sown in the autumn shall be treated similarly at the end of May the following year.

 4.4.
-GCO6: Turf and Surfing
+GCO6: Turf and Turfing